 Instead, I made the BB case cover a trapezoidal shape that also covers the triangular gap.

+Here are the completed berth tops incorporating the BB case covers.
 I thought that white paint would brighten the cabin.
 I sealed all surfaces with SenSeal, then applied two coats of Norglass undercoat followed by two coats of Norglass white (straight out of the tin - no flattener this time).
 The dark timber trim (jarrah or walnut) is varnished (after sealing).
 The flat surfaces just have the sealer on at the moment - I'm undecided how to finish them - probably varnish.
+The hatch covers in the bulkhead have a layer of neoprene on the inside which I hope will form a waterproof seal against the inner flanges.
+(I'll find out the first time we start sinking!)
+The pair of shelves above the berths is a design variation.
+I'd seen such things on other EMs and they looked useful.

 These are the transducers for depth (left) and speed.
 You can also see the extra wooden block that I added to take the sixth bolt for securing the two lead ballast sections.